25edson25/nestjs-autho/README.md

 ## Defining Custom Actions and Resources

-You can define your own custom actions and resources by creating a type that contains the _action_ and _resource_ properties and passing that type as a parameter to the rules function, the @Ability decorator, and the AuthoModule.
+You can define your own custom actions and resources by creating a type that contains the _action_ and _resource_ properties and passing that type as a parameter to the rules function, the AuthoModule and the Ability decorator.

 You can extend the default Actions and Resources using the _DefaultActions_ and _DefaultResources_ types.